Dalen Lecture Series

 Dr. James E. Dalen, MD, MPH

-Dr. James E. Dalen, MD, MPH, retired from the University of Arizona in 2001 after serving as Dean of the College of Medicine for thirteen years and as Vice President for Health Sciences for seven years.
-During his tenure as Dean and Vice President, the College of Public Health, The Arizona Center for Integrative Medicine and the Arizona Telemedicine Program were established.
-Successful fund raising led to the establishment of new research facilities including the Children’s Research Center, The Sarver Heart Center, The Arizona Arthritis Center and a major expansion of the Arizona Cancer Center.
+Dr. Dalen retired from the University of Arizona in 2001 after serving as Dean of the College of Medicine for thirteen years and as Vice President for Health Sciences for seven years.
+During his tenure, he was instrumental in establishing the Mel & Enid Zuckerman College of Public Health, the Arizona Center for Integrative Medicine, and the Arizona Telemedicine Program.
+Under his leadership, successful fundraising efforts led to the development of key research facilities, including the Steele Children’s Research Center, the Sarver Heart Center, the Arizona Arthritis Center, and the expansion of the Arizona Cancer Center.

 Donate to the Dalen Lecture Series